Army Community Service

 - Mobilization and Deployment Readiness Program

-The Mobilization and Deployment Readiness Program provides active duty, reserve units and guard units with pre and post deployment and mobilization briefings, Family Readiness Group assistance and training, information and referral services, resource materials, and Operation R.E.A.D.Y.
-(Resources for Education About Deployment and You) training.
+The Mobilization, Deployment & Stability Support (MDSSO) Program provides active duty, reserve units and guard units with pre and post deployment and mobilization briefings, Family Readiness Group (FRG) assistance, training, information, referral services, resource materials, under the REAL (Readiness Essentials for Army Leaders) training.

 - Army Family Action Plan (AFAP)

-AFAP is a grassroots process that gives the community an opportunity to voice concerns and issues that affect quality of life in Stuttgart and in the whole Army.
+AFAP is a grassroots process that gives the community an opportunity to voice concerns and issues that affect quality of life in Fort Wainwright and in the whole Army.

-Military and Family Life Consultants are available to help service members and their family members deal with deployment and redeployment issues, relationship issues, parenting challenges, communication problems, stress and anxiety, depression, grief and more.
+Military and Family Life Consultants (MFLCs) are available to help Service Members and their Family Members deal with deployment and redeployment issues, relationship issues, parenting challenges, communication problems, stress and anxiety, depression, grief and more.
 Services are free and confidential.